 - Allegheny Observatory: Located in Pittsburgh’s Riverview Park, Allegheny Observatory offers free tours on Thursday and Friday nights from April through October.
 Visitors have a chance to learn about the observatory and look through its powerful telescope.
 While tours are free, reservations are required.
 Find out more here.

 - Public Art in Public Places Self-Guided Walking Tours: If you’re looking to explore some of Pittsburgh’s best public art, the Office of Public Art has put together five great walking tours for various parts of the city.
 Explore both traditional art pieces as well as architectural art while exploring the city.
-All five tours have been put together into one large brochure, which can be found here.
+You can find out more here.

 - Randyland: Probably the most colorful and happiest place in Pittsburgh, Randyland has to be experienced to be believed.
 The work of local artist Randy Gilson, Randyland is a fascinating place to visit, and a talk with Randy can’t be missed.
 Find out more in my full article about visiting Randyland.